jsbots/AutoFish/README.md

 <img src="guide_img/fishing-zone.gif" align="center">
 </p>

-Fishing zone is a resizable and movable area in the water where your bobber might land.
-The bot looks for the bobber only in this area.
+The Fishing Zone is an adjustable area in the water where your bobber may land.
+The bot specifically searches for the bobber within this designated area.

-**Fishing Zone** is an overlay window, so the colors of your character and UI will be recognized by the bot too.
+The Fishing Zone is displayed as an overlay window, meaning that the bot will also recognize the colors of your character and user interface.

-Fishing Zone has **"Check"** button to help you understand whether there's any red/blue colors of the provided threshold value in the Fishing Zone before casting a bobber.
-It fully depends on **Threshold** value, so again, if after pressing Check button the window changes to red color - close the window, slowly increase Threshold and test again.
-Repeat until the window changes to green.
+To assist you in assessing the presence of red or blue colors within the Fishing Zone, there is a "Check" button.
+This feature relies on the Threshold value.
+If, upon pressing the Check button, the window turns red, close the window, gradually increase the Threshold value, and test again.
+Repeat this process until the window turns green.

-The rule of thumb here is **the better you can see the red/blue feather the better the bot will see it too**:
+A general guideline to follow is that the better you can perceive the red or blue feather, the better the bot will be able to detect it as well.
+Consider the following tips:

-- If you can, make your video settings as best as possible, except the weather effects...
+- Optimize your video settings to enhance visibility, excluding weather effects.
-- Turn off all the weather effects so that the bot won't confuse rain/fog for jerking of the bobber.
-But if the weather is *really* bad (like a blizzard), it might drastically reduce the efficiency of the bot.
-Solution: find another place, switch between blue/red feathers or wait for the better weather.
+- Disable weather effects to prevent the bot from confusing rain or fog with bobber movements.
+However, note that extremely harsh weather conditions, such as blizzards, may significantly reduce the bot's efficiency.
+In such cases, you can either find an alternative fishing spot, switch between blue and red feathers, or wait for better weather.
-- Different direction might make the red feather of the bobber either brighter or darker, bigger or smaller, this all will impact the efficiency of the bot.
-In most cases the place doesn't matter **it's all about direction and position**.
+- Keep in mind that different camera directions can affect the brightness, size, and visibility of the red feather on the bobber, subsequently impacting the bot's performance.
+While the specific location may not be critical, the direction and positioning are crucial.
-- Camera position isn't so important, but sometimes, if the place is dark/snowy, closer view to the bobber might help.
-The best position is just a normal 3rd person view.
+- Although camera position is not highly significant, in dark or snowy areas, a closer view of the bobber might improve visibility.
+Generally, a normal third-person view is ideal.
-- Tweak gamma/brightness/contrast settings to make the bobber brighter and more colorful.
+- Adjust gamma, brightness, and contrast settings to enhance the brightness and vibrancy of the bobber.
-- For very dark zones you can try other bobbers that have distinct red/blue colors on them instead of the default one.
+- In very dark zones, consider using alternative bobbers with distinctive red or blue colors instead of the default one.

 Watch <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/YouTube_full-color_icon_%282017%29.svg/1280px-YouTube_full-color_icon_%282017%29.svg.png" width="20"> [AutoFish 1.12](https://youtu.be/A3W8UuVIZTo) for video explanation.